grzeimann/HET_LV_Tools/README.md

 ## Interactive quickstart

-For routine notebook use, configure the raw roots once, then choose a night, select an exposure from its compact HTML inventory, and display the instrument quick look.
-The dated trace resources shipped with the package are used by default; pass `trace_root=...` to `QuicklookSite` when using an external trace
+For routine notebook use, configure the raw roots once, then choose between the full night mode and the header-light summary mode.
+The dated trace resources shipped with the package are used by default; pass `trace_root=...` to `QuicklookSite` when using an external trace deployment.

-deployment:
+### Full night mode

+`ql.night(...)` is the full mode.
+It inventories and loads the selected night, builds one table row per exposure, and keeps the complete flat candidate pool for automatic quick-look dispatch.
+Use it when you want the package to find a suitable flat, when complete IFU/amplifier metadata matters, or when you want to refresh the same night as new archives arrive:

 ```python
 from hetquicklook import QuicklookSite